Morrigan (Dragon Age): In Dragon Age: Inquisition

 Morrigan as she appears at the Winter Palace in Dragon Age: Inquisition.

 Morrigan plays a significant role in the plot of Dragon Age: Inquisition, where she has managed to secure herself the position of arcane adviser to Empress Celene of Orlais.
 She meets the Inquisitor when the former is sent to the Empress' Winter Palace to foil an assassination attempt.
 After the threat has been dealt with, Morrigan is assigned by imperial decree to act as a liaison on behalf of Orlais and returns to the Inquisition's base.
 Depending on the decision made by the Warden in Origins, she may appear with her son Kieran, who either possesses an Old God soul if the ritual was performed or is a normal child if the Hero of Ferelden slept with Morrigan but did not go through with her plan.
 Morrigan proves invaluable during the Inquisition's mission to thwart the Elder One from reaching the Well of Sorrows, an ancient magical pool that contains the knowledge of the elven people.
 When they reach the Well, Morrigan announces her desire to absorb the powers of the Well for herself but if the Inquisitor is a mage, she can be convinced to stand down and allow them to drink instead.

-If Morrigan's ritual was performed, Leliana will later inform the Inquisitor that Morrigan ran after Kieran through an Eluvian hidden within Skyhold.
+If Morrigan's ritual was performed, Inquisition Spymaster Leliana will later inform the Inquisitor that Morrigan ran after Kieran through an Eluvian hidden within Skyhold.
 The Inquisitor catches up to Morrigan and find Kieran in the Fade with Flemeth.
 When the pair try to attack her, Flemeth reveals herself to be the embodiment of the long lost elven goddess Mythal and uses her magic to paralyse whoever drank from the Well.
 Flemeth delivers an ultimatum: she keeps Kieran and Morrigan is free to go or Kieran is returned to his mother but they will forever be hunted by her.
 Morrigan demands Kieran back and Flemeth agrees, absorbing the mystical Old God soul within him before departing.
 If Kieran is not in possession of the Old God soul or was never born, Flemeth is encountered after Morrigan performs a ritual with the Inquisitor at the Shrine of Mythal.
 If Morrigan drank from the Well, she gains the ability to shapeshift into a dragon and battles Corypheus' dragon.
 After the battle, Morrigan, and Kieran if he was born, leave the Inquisition for parts unknown.
 She also serves as the narrator of the epilogue for Inquisition.